 - Countertop selection, including how the slab edge will look and where seams will fall

-- Backsplash, hardware, lighting plan, and how each surface reacts to the others
+- Backsplash, hardware, the lighting plan, and how each surface reacts to the others

 - Appliance fit, including panel-ready dishwashers and integrated refrigeration